“Didn't you know that foreigners can't buy land in Thailand”?

 Why not spend 1 million Baht instead?
 You might be around a lot longer than you think, and you may need that money one day.

-The honeymoon period doesn't last forever.
-We all know that to be true.
-You may well find yourself having to walk away and start over.
+The honeymoon period doesn't last forever; we all know that to be true.
+You may well find yourself having to walk away from the relationship and start over.

 Moreover, you don't want people thinking you have money to throw around, that you're the “rich farang”.
 This may attract negative attention and more fake friends that you'd like.